BigPete7/Benedict-College-SURI-Program/README.md

 # Benedict-College-SURI-Program

 **ABOUT THIS CODE**
-// My Topics include the Deep Q Learning algorithims and Carla's vehicle simulator provided by sentdex's Reinforcement Learning videos.//
+My Topics include the Deep Q Learning algorithims and Carla's vehicle simulator provided by sentdex's Reinforcement Learning videos.
-// These coding algorithims were modified by me for practical use and full operability on Python's older IDE compiler v.
-3.5.1 //
+The coding algorithims were modified by me for practical use and full operability on Python's older IDE compiler v.
+3.5.1.

-// Carla Vehicle Simulator v.
-1.0.77 //
+Link to sentdex's RL website: https://pythonprogramming.net/own-environment-q-learning-reinforcement-learning-python-tutorial/

 **REVISIONS**
 //6.4.20 Added code for Tensorflow graphical data for CarlaVSTM.py and Blobworld.py //